 Have You Developed a VMS-Specific Strategy?

 VMS can be very polarising.
 Do you use it or do you not?
-Respondents of the 2017 Staffing and Recruiting Trends Report ranked VMS as one of the lowest priorities of 2017.
+Respondents of the 2017 Recruitment Trends Report ranked VMS as one of the lowest priorities of 2017, with 34 percent ranking it in the bottom three.
 Yes, VMS might have some challenges, like increased competition and a potential drop in client communication.
 But allow me to play devil’s advocate.
 If you’re not prioritising a VMS-specific strategy, you absolutely should be.
 Here are three reasons why.

 Your VMS clients require it